ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

 ## - Filters

 #### - cat
   * Invoked without parameters copies stdin to stdout
   * Invoked with one or more files produces their contents in sequence on stdout: `cat file1 file2`
   * `tac` - Prints the input lines (stdin or file) on stdout in reverse order, from last to first

+#### - less
+  * Invoked without parameters copies stdin to stdout
+  * Invoked with one or more files produces their contents in sequence on stdout: `cat file1 file2`
+  * `tac` - Prints the input lines (stdin or file) on stdout in reverse order, from last to first